AtilioA/BG3-MCM/wiki.md

 ### Defining lists

 MCM 1.17 introduced `list_v2` to supersede the now deprecated `list` input type.
 It offers better UI and ergonomics, with more granular control over lists and their elements.

 > MCM will automatically migrate players' old `list` values to `list_v2` if the setting ID remains the same.
 > {.is-success}

+`MCM.List` contains useful methods for dealing with `list_v2` settings.

 #### Inserting Search Results for ListV2 settings

+NOTE: this will be added to the `MCM.List` table in a future update.

 The `InsertListV2SearchResults` method in the `IMGUIAPI` allows mod authors to insert suggestions/'search results' into a `list_v2` setting.
 This is particularly useful for providing users with dynamic suggestions based on their input as they type in the add input field of the setting.